 “Thanks, Jay,” I said softly.

 His crying paused a moment, then continued.
-No more was spoken.
+No more words passed between us.
 At last, his tears delivered him to sleep.